 If this is your first time here – WELCOME!
 If not, welcome back!!
-As full-time RV’ers we travel and see a lot.
+As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
-We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, different and taking the road less traveled.
-We certainly can’t explore them all, but we’d love you to share your own off the beaten path stories.
+We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, different, and taking the road less traveled.
+We certainly can’t explore them all, but we’d love you to share your own off-the-beaten-path stories.
 Each series will include a link to our favorite boondocking locations!

 Here’s a fun video we made!
-Take a couple minutes to explore the Midland Train Tunnels in Buena Vista!
+Take a couple of minutes to explore the Midland Train Tunnels in Buena Vista!

 Twin Lakes – Twin Lakes is like no other.
 Incredible boondocking area (check out our boondocking link below for all the information), beautiful scenery and we met some wonderful people.
 The lake is incredible, with amazing kayaking and fishing.
 Leadville is a quaint town to visit that is pretty close.

 There is an abandoned silver mine with wrecked and twisted structures.
 It’s like you’ve walked back in time.
 It’s interesting and eerie at the same time.
 Make sure to stop and soak in what might have been so long ago!
 And don’t miss out on the actual town of Leadville!
 Did you know it’s the highest incorporated town in America?